modernish/modernish/README.md

   to all of them except any `DIE` trap processes.
 Unlike other traps, `DIE` traps are inherited by and survive in subshell processes, and `pushtrap` may add to them within the subshell.
-Whatever shell process invokes `die` will fork all `DIE` trap actions before being SIGKILLed itself.
+Whatever shell process invokes `die` will fork all `DIE` trap actions before being `SIGKILL`ed itself.
 (Note that any `DIE` traps pushed or set within a subshell will still be forgotten upon exiting the subshell.)
 * On interactive shells, `DIE` is simply an alias for `INT`, and `INT` traps (both POSIX and stack) are cleared out after executing them once.
-This is because `die` uses SIGINT for command interruption on interactive shells, and it would not make sense to execute emergency cleanup commands repeatedly.
+This is because `die` uses `SIGINT` for command interruption on interactive shells, and it would not make sense to execute emergency cleanup commands repeatedly.
 As a side effect of this special handling, `INT` traps on interactive shells do not have access to the positional parameters and cannot return from shell